jasonbisson/terraform-google-vertex-workbench/README.md

 # terraform-google-vertex-workbench

-This module was generated from [terraform-google-module-template](https://github.com/terraform-google-modules/terraform-google-module-template/), which by default generates a module that creates an isolated Vertex Workbench to provide a tactical solution to enable Secure Boot and GPUs.
-A a strategic solution will come out in the near future, but provides an option to keep moving forward.
+This module creates an isolated Vertex Workbench to provide a tactical solution to enable Secure Boot and GPUs.
+When the Vertex Workbench product is updated to support the combination of Secure Boot & GPUs the repo will be updated to eliminate the tactical components and focus on secure Workbench deployment.

 The resources/services/activations/deletions that this module will create/trigger are: